heetbeet/TryCatch.jl/README.md

 # TryCatch.jl

-This package serves to provide the same error handling semantics as available in Python using a Julia macro `@try`.
+This package provides a Julia macro `@try` in order to provide similar error handling semantics as Python.

-The macro works by having a code block that ends with `@catch`, `@else` and/or `@finally` annotations.
-These annotations indicate how the flow of a code block should be redirected in the case of an error.
+The macro works by adding `@catch`, `@else` and/or `@finally` annotations to a code block in order to redirect the error flow of the block.

 #### @try
 The @try macro is the main utility in this package.
-It works on a code block with error redirection annotations to redirect the error flow of the block. i.e.
+It works on a code block with error redirection annotations in order to redirect the error flow of the block. i.e.

 ```julia
 @try begin